A community where cellists thrive!

 Dr. Zachary Preucil

-Dr. Zachary Preucil (he/him/his) enjoys a variety of activities as a performer, educator, and administrator.
-Currently, Dr. Preucil serves as principal cellist of the La Crosse Symphony, maintains a private teaching studio and co-directs the chamber music program at Farley’s House of Pianos, and is a founding member of Trio des Éléments.
-He also teaches online through the Virtu Academy program, and frequently performs with various orchestras around the midwest.
-Dr. Preucil has taught collegiately at the University of Wisconsin-Stevens Point and Carroll University, and at pre-college programs including the Music Institute of Chicago, the Kanack School of Musical Artistry, Music for Youth of Arlington Heights, and the UW-Madison Community Music School.
-Additionally, he has given masterclasses at St. Olaf College, University of Minnesota-Duluth, Illinois State University, Bemidji State University, Wheaton College Community School for the Arts, Western Springs School of Talent Education, Community Cello Works of Blacksburg, Virginia, and MIC Winter Workshops.
-Dr. Preucil has held teaching assistantships at the Eastman School of Music and the University of Wisconsin-Madison, and a teaching fellowship at the International Cello Institute in Northfield, Minnesota, where he continues to serve as a guest clinician and director of the iConnect Summer Program for cello students ages nine to fourteen.
-He has coached chamber music at the Music Institute of Chicago, the Schaumburg Youth Orchestra and Wisconsin Youth Symphony Orchestra programs.
+Dr. Preucil has taught at the University of Wisconsin—Stevens Point and Carroll University, and at pre-college programs including the Music Institute of Chicago, the Kanack School of Musical Artistry, Music for Youth of Arlington Heights, and the UW-Madison Community Music School.
+Additionally, he has given masterclasses at St. Olaf College, University of Minnesota—Duluth, Illinois State University, Bemidji State University, Wheaton College Community School for the Arts, Western Springs School of Talent Education, Community Cello Works of Blacksburg, Virginia, and MIC Winter Workshops.
+Dr. Preucil has held teaching assistantships at the Eastman School of Music and the University of Wisconsin—Madison, and a teaching fellowship at the International Cello Institute (ICI) in Northfield, Minnesota, where he continues to serve on the Artistic Development Team, teach annually, and direct the iConnect Summer Program for cello students ages nine to fifteen.
+He has coached chamber music at the Music Institute of Chicago, the Schaumburg Youth Orchestra and Wisconsin Youth Symphony Orchestra programs, and is co-director of the Farley’s Chamber Music Program in Madison.

 Dr. Preucil holds a D.M.A. in Cello Performance and a minor in Arts Administration from the University of Wisconsin-Madison, where he was inducted into the school’s chapters of Phi Kappa Phi and the National Society for Leadership and Success.
 He received his M.M. in Cello Performance and an Arts Leadership Certificate from the Eastman School of Music as a Pi Kappa Lambda inductee, and his B.M. in Cello Performance with honors from the New England Conservatory of Music.
-His primary teachers have included Uri Vardi, David Ying, Yeesun Kim, and Walter Preucil, and he has registered training in the Suzuki Cello Method with Dr. Tanya Carey, Jean Dexter and Rick Mooney.
-Additionally, Dr. Preucil is a certified teacher trainer in the Creative Ability Development improvisation method, having worked extensively with its founder, Alice Kanack.
+His primary teachers have included Uri Vardi, David Ying, Yeesun Kim, and Walter Preucil.
+Additionally, he has registered training in the Suzuki Cello Method with Dr. Tanya Carey, Jean Dexter, and Rick Mooney, and is a certified teacher trainer in the Creative Ability Development improvisation method, having worked extensively with its author, Alice Kanack.

 Why Choose Us